In-Fine

 Frontignan's Wider Dining Moment

-For visitors spending time in the Hérault, the dining geography spreads across a spectrum: the established gastronomic rooms further along the coast, the wine-country tables in the Pic Saint-Loup and Faugères zones inland, and a small but growing number of address-level finds in the coastal towns themselves.
+For visitors spending time in the Hérault, the dining geography spreads across a spectrum: the established rooms further along the coast, the wine-country tables in the Pic Saint-Loup and Faugères zones inland, and a small number of address-level finds in the coastal towns themselves.
 Le MG par Cécile et Grégory Doucey represents the modern cuisine end of Frontignan's own offer, while In-Fine operates in the traditional register.
 Together they form the nucleus of a restaurant conversation worth having in a town that most route planners would bypass without a second thought.

 Planning Your Visit